2011 National League Championship Series: Game 2

-The Cardinals' offense erupted off of Shaun Marcum in Game 2, going up 2−0 in the first on Albert Pujols's two-run home run.
+The Cardinals' offense erupted off Shaun Marcum in Game 2, going up 2−0 in the first on Albert Pujols's two-run home run.
 His two-run double in the third made it 4−0 Cardinals.
 Next inning, Yadier Molina hit a leadoff double and scored on Nick Punto's single.
-In the bottom half, Prince Fielder hit a leadoff double off of Edwin Jackson before Rickie Weeks's home run put the Brewers on the board.
-In the fifth, Jon Jay hit a leadoff double off of Marco Estrada, then scored on Pujols's double.
+In the bottom half, Prince Fielder hit a leadoff double off Edwin Jackson before Rickie Weeks's home run put the Brewers on the board.
+In the fifth, Jon Jay hit a leadoff double off Marco Estrada, then scored on Pujols's double.
 Pujols moved to third on a groundout, then scored on a wild pitch.
 The Brewers had a chance to put the game within one run in the fifth, but Weeks grounded into a double play with the bases loaded, killing the Brewers' rally.
-In the seventh, Pujols hit a ground-rule double with one out, then scored on Matt Holliday's single off of Kameron Loe.
+In the seventh, Pujols hit a ground-rule double with one out, then scored on Matt Holliday's single off Kameron Loe.
 After Lance Berkman singled, RBI singles by Molina, David Freese, and Nick Punto made it 11–2 Cardinals.
-Prince Fielder hit a solo home run for the Brewers in the eighth off of Mitchell Boggs and Freese did the same for the Cardinals in the ninth off of Chris Narveson.
+Prince Fielder hit a solo home run for the Brewers in the eighth off Mitchell Boggs and Freese did the same for the Cardinals in the ninth off Chris Narveson.
 The Cardinals won 12–3, tying the Series at a game apiece as well as potential momentum going back to St. Louis.
 Pujols hit a home run, three doubles, three runs scored, and five RBIs.